raztronaut/torontopulse/CLI-Documentation.md

 ## 🚀 Overview

 The Toronto Pulse CLI is a comprehensive developer toolkit for managing data source plugins, providing an end-to-end workflow from plugin generation to production deployment.
-Built during Phase 3 and enhanced in Phase 4, it transforms data source development from hours to minutes with robust type safety, automated data flow validation, and comprehensive integration checks.
+Built during Phase 3, enhanced in Phase 4, and significantly improved in Phase 5 with **complete CORS resolution**, **XML API support**, and **real-time health monitoring**.
+It transforms data source development from hours to minutes with robust type safety, automated data flow validation, comprehensive integration checks, and **true "one-command, zero-issues" integration**.

 ## 📦 Installation & Setup